 Aside from watering and feeding the plant, pruning, and deadheading spent flowers is also necessary to encourage their optimal growth.

 Knowing how to keep cannas blooming is key.
-Once their flowers have finish gracing your garden, you may deadhead them to encourage the plant to blossom once again.
+Once their flowers have finished gracing your garden, you may deadhead them to encourage the plant to blossom once again.

 Another advantage of deadheading the cannas is to create a neat and tidy appearance.